sylhare/python-seed/README.rst

    tox
    # Run the linter:
    tox -e lint
-   # Runt the coverage on the src module
+   # Run the coverage on the src module
    pytest -e coverage